Margaret Chalmers (Mrs Lewis Hay): Life and character

 Margaret or Peggy was born the youngest daughter on the Fingland Estate near St John's Town of Dalry in Kircudbrightshire, now Dumfries and Galloway, however her father, James Chalmers, was forced through financial difficulties to sell up and rent Braehead Farm on Haugh Road, two miles or so to the south of Mauchline, East Ayrshire where she could have first encountered Robert Burns whilst he was living at Mossgiel Farm.
 She was well versed in literature, although largely self-taught, also in music and she was a competent singer of Scots songs.

 Euphemia Chalmers née Murdoch, Peggy's mother, made Burns's acquaintance at the Harvieston Estate when he was on his tour of the West Highlands.
 Euphemia was the daughter of the last Laird of Cumloddan in the Stewartry of Kircudbright.

-Peggy married the banker Lewis Hay on 9 December 1788 after a period when her engagement was kept as a secret from her family.
-Lewis worked at the Edinburgh bank of Sir William Forbes, James Hunter & Co.
-The couple lived at the Forbes Bank premises in Parliament Square and subsequently at 12 Buccleuch Place after Lewis's death.
-They had three sons and three daughters and they moved to the continent where Lewis died.
+Peggy’s engagement to banker Lewis Hay, who was about 25 years her senior, was kept secret from her family.
+Hay had begun working at the firm of Coutts Brothers & Co. in 1755, just a year after Sir William Forbes (1739-1806) and one year before James Hunter (1741-1787).
+In 1787 Hay was made junior partner in the Edinburgh bank Forbes, Hunter & Co.
+Peggy and Hay married on 9 December 1788 and lived under the same roof as the counting house on Parliament Square.
+Lewis died there on 28 February 1800 from inflamed lungs after a severe cold, leaving Peggy widowed with six young children.
+By economizing she was declared able to manage the affairs of her children and moved to 12 Buccleuch Place.

-As stated she moved to Pau in southern France, province of Bearn, some time around 1820, after Lewis had died in 1800.
-Margaret died at Pau on 3 March 1843, aged 80.
+Around 1822 or 1823 one son and Peggy moved with three daughters to Pau, France, where they were members of the reformed religion.
+Peggy donated 100 francs for the building of the Protestant Church completed in 1841.
+She died at Pau on 3 March 1843, aged 80.